 "From Where I Sit" Video Series.

 Students with Disabilities Policy (E3400) documents the university's commitment to accommodate students with disabilities and the relevant human rights legislation.

 The Duty to Accommodate Students with Disabilities in Post-Secondary Education Interpretive Bulletin contains detailed information on our legal commitment.

-The majority of students who access Services to Students with Disabilities (SSD), are referred by a teaching faculty member.
+The majority of students who contact Access and Disability Resources (ADR) are referred by a teaching faculty member.

-If you think a student may have a disability, SSD recommends the following process:
+If you think a student may have a disability, ADR recommends the following process:

 - Request an opportunity to talk privately with the student.

 - Let them know what you’ve observed and that you’d like to help them to be more successful academically.